Continuous Chain of Thought Enables Parallel Exploration and Reasoning: CSFT: A Supervised Training Method for CoT2

 \subsubsection{ProntoQA and ProsQA Datasets}

-Other datasets we explore in our investigation of the CSFT approach are the ProntoQA~\citep{saparov2022language} and ProsQA \citep{hao2024training} datasets, which are logical reasoning tasks that require exploration over multiple possible paths.
-Specifically, each question in ProntoQA asks whether a certain target word (node) $B$ is reachable from a root word (node) $A$ within a fixed number of hops, while for ProsQA it asks which of the target words $B$ or $C$ is reachable.
-We use 5-hop questions and present the graph in a structured format.
-In particular, for each problem, we represent nodes and edges using embeddings, which we use as the model input rather than text input.
-The detailed structured format and examples are provided in \Cref{app:imp-details-ProntoQA-ProsQA}.
+Other datasets we explore in our investigation of the CSFT approach are the ProntoQA~\citep{saparov2022language} and ProsQA \citep{hao2024training}, which are logical reasoning tasks that require exploration over multiple paths.
+Each question in ProntoQA asks whether a certain target word (node) $T$ is reachable from a root word (node) $R$ within a fixed number of hops, while for ProsQA it asks which of the target words $T_1$ or $T_2$ is reachable.
+We use 5-hop questions and present the graph in a structured format by representing nodes and edges using embeddings inside the context for each question, and use these as the model input rather than raw text input.

-The graph structure of the ProntoQA and ProsQA datasets naturally obeys the supervision in \eqref{eq:graph-supervision}, so that we determine the words that can be reached using $t$ edges from $A$ and supervise intermediate tokens on the resulting distribution.
-At the final reasoning step $m$, the supervision assigns probability $1$ to the correct label: $\texttt{yes}$ or $\texttt{no}$ for ProntoQA, and $\texttt{B}$ or $\texttt{C}$ for ProsQA.
-For the standard discrete model, we provide an explicit chain of nodes from $A$ to the target node ($B$ or $C$) as the target path at each step.
-We direct readers to \Cref{app:imp-details-ProntoQA-ProsQA} for additional details on the supervision.
+The graph structure of the ProntoQA and ProsQA tasks naturally obeys the supervision in \eqref{eq:csft-graph-supervision}.
+For CoT2 model, we use the full trajectory budget $B=|\mathcal{T}|$, so at step $t$ the target $\alpha_t^*$ is the weighted distribution over all nodes reachable from $R$ in $t$ hops, thus tracking all possible trajectories without filtering.
+In final step $m$, the supervision assigns probability $1$ to the correct label: $\texttt{yes}$ or $\texttt{no}$ for ProntoQA, and $\texttt{T}_1$ or $\texttt{T}_2$ for ProsQA.
+For discrete CoT model ($B=1$), we provide the ground-truth path from $A$ to the target node ($T_1$ or $T_2$) as the supervision.
+Please refer to \Cref{app:imp-details-ProntoQA-ProsQA} for additional details on supervision and data format.